How to catch redfish in the winter

-Winter in northern Florida can be cold.
+How to catch redfish in the winter.
 We have cold conditions at least compared to Miami.
 The water temperatures are usually in the 50s but mid-40s are not unheard of.
 Redfish preferred range is 70° to 90° so where do they go when temperatures are below this range.
 Redfish do not migrate to avoid cold water but do go deep to find more stable temperatures.

 If it is a cold day without sun try fishing the deep water at the entrance to the flats or creek.
 Fish will hold along the edge of the deepest water waiting for the sun to do its job.
 Redfish are predictable in their search for warmer water and bait to eat.
 If you can intercept their daily movement you will catch them.

 Fish with Gulp Swimming Mullet on 1/4 or 1/8th-ounce jighead or minnow imitation hard baits.
-Mud minnows, shrimp and small crabs if you prefer live bait.
+Mud- minnows, shrimp and small blue crabs if you prefer live bait.
 Keep your presentation slow because the cold water slows the actions of both the redfish and their prey.